Konrad-Kaufmann/srcset-generator/README.md

 This is achieved by parsing the html and searching for all images, then accesing the image and creating it in the correct sizes.
 ## Limitations/Issues
 - only works if the image has the same size on all screen - sizes
-- currently only works with .webp images
+- currently only exports .webp images
 - no GUI
 - overwrites allready existing srcsets
 ## Input